The 14 Best Online Korean Courses of 2023 for Any Budget, Skill Level or Learning Style

 Certificate available: Yes

-The Cyber University of Korea offers an informative course teaching the basics of Korean.
-There aren’t any strings attached to Quick Korean—just sign up with your email and you can access the whole course pro bono.
+The Cyber University of Korea offers a course on the basics of Korean.
+Just sign up with your email and you can access the whole course for free.

-The content is split into four levels of difficulty.
-Level one teaches you the basics of communication.
-The higher levels build upon that foundation so that by level four, you should be able to freely speak on a multitude of topics.
+The content is split into 4 levels of difficulty.
+Level 1 teaches you the basics of communication.
+The higher levels build upon that foundation so that by level 4, you should be able to freely speak on a multitude of topics.

-Because much of the content is based on communication and is provided in a lecture style, learners tend to get a lot of pronunciation and listening practice with Quick Korean.
-These are valuable aspects of language learning, and since it won’t cost a thing, it’s worth a try!
+Because much of the content is based on communication and is provided in lecture-style videos in Korean (with optional subtitles), learners tend to get a lot of pronunciation and listening practice.

 Pros: